Logo

 7. Ontology (Ont): Digital Identity Infrastructure

-Ontology underpins decentralized identity for cross-border commerce and consumer services.
+Ontology supports decentralized identity services aimed at cross-border commerce and consumer-facing applications.
 In Q2 2026, it handled about 4.3 million digital identity verifications.

 • Public Programs — Integrated into Shanghai’s smart city services for citizens.